 Mesos depends on ZooKeeper, a high-performance coordination service to manage the cluster state.
 Exhibitor automatically configures and manages ZooKeeper on the master nodes.

 Mesos-DNS is a DC/OS component that provides service discovery within the cluster.
 Mesos-DNS allows applications and services that are running on Mesos to find each other by using the domain name system (DNS), similar to how services discover each other throughout the Internet.

 For more information, see the Mesos-DNS documentation.

-The following terms are contextually correct when talking about Marathon, but may be hidden by other abstraction within DC/OS.
+The following terms are contextually correct when talking about Marathon, but may be hidden by other abstractions within DC/OS.

 For more information, see the Marathon website.

-- Pod instances may include one or more tasks that share certain resources (e.g. IPs, ports, volumes).
+- Pod instances may include one or more tasks that share certain resources (for example, IPs, ports, volumes).

-- Pods currently require the use of the Mesos Universal Container Runtime.
+- Pods require the use of the Mesos Universal Container Runtime.

 A Marathon group is a set of services (applications and/or pods) within a hierarchical directory path structure for namespacing and organization.